hmchen47/DataScience/ML/MLNN-Hinton/05-CNN.md

     + neuron activation functions
   + less intrusive than hand-designing the features
     + still prejudices the network towards the particular way of solving the problem in mind
+    + having an idea bout how to do object cognition by
+      + gradually making bigger and bigger features
+      + replicating these features across space
+    + force the network to do the way
   + Alternatively using prior knowledge to create a more training data
     + may require a lot of work (Hoffman & Tresp, 1993)
+      + model what happen in a steel mill
+      + find relationship btw what comes out of the steel mill and various input variables
+      + Fortran simulator to simulate the steel mill
+      + making all sorts of approximations
+      + data: real + simulator (synthetic)
+      + better result than just real data
     + may take longer to learn
+      + much more efficient in terms of speed of learning
+      + put in knowledge by using connectivity and weight constraints
+      + generating synthetic data performs better as computer faster
   + Allowing optimization to discover clever ways of using the multilayer network
     + never fully understand how it does it
+    + fine if only cares the good solutions to a problem

 + The brute force approach
   + Designing LeNet w/ the invariant knowledge